NCSU-Libraries/vrr/src/troubleshooting.md

 - Videos are best experienced on Windows and Macs with Apple silicon chips.
 - If you have a 4K resolution monitor, adjust your desktop resolution to 1920x1080.
 - For optimal video quality, decrease the size of the video, so that it’s not full screen.
 - If you just need to listen to the audio, you can disable the video.
-Go to the Video menu and select Disable in Video Track.
+In the VLC player, go to the Video menu and select Disable in Video Track.

 ## Need help?